zerotacg/elpizo/docs/source/concepts.rst

 ------
 Realms are disconnected maps that players can travel within.
 They are associated with a set of terrain tables, which are used to represent the base map for a realm.
-The terrain tables store corners and tiles as arrays as two columns per region, indexed by absolute region space.
-This is a denormalized design which trades off efficiency for data consistency (arguably, this is the antipattern known as "jaywalking") -- however, it is unlikely that individual corners will ever need to be queried in a relational manner.
+The terrain tables store tiles as arrays as a column per region, indexed by absolute region space.
+This is a denormalized design which trades off efficiency for data consistency (arguably, this is the antipattern known as "jaywalking") -- however, it is unlikely that individual tiles will ever need to be queried in a relational manner.

 Tiles
 ~~~~~
 Tiles are the locations where entities (buildings, actors, etc.) can be placed
 in a realm.
-Tiles contain no terrain information and is inferred strictly from
-the corners-in-regions table (i.e. they don't actually exist physically).
-The
-tiles are computed on the client side.
+In the database, tiles are duplicated along the east and south edges
+in order to allow the client to render from a single region -- care must be
+taken to ensure consistency when editing tiles.

 Corners
 ~~~~~~~
-Corners are the dual of tiles and contain terrain information about the corners of tiles.
-This is such that the Marching Squares algorithm can deduce what transitions occur on a specific tile by interpolating from tile corners.
-Tile terrains can always be inferred from their corners.
+Corners are the dual of tiles and exist only for rendering.
+Their configurations are computed by the Marching Squares algorithm (see below).
+Physically, they are offset a half tile from the left and a half tile from the top.

-Tile corners may be duplicated at region boundaries (17 x 4 in total) -- this is such that tiles for a single region can always be computed from a single row from the region table.
-Care must be taken to ensure region boundary tile corners are consistent with each other.

 Marching Squares
 ++++++++++++++++